 CompTIA recommends 10 years of general operational IT experience, with at least five years focused on security.
-The exam is pass/fail rather than having a minimum score.
+The exam is pass/fail rather than a minimum score requirement.

 CompTIA offers a self-paced e-learning preparation module.
 The exam is 165 minutes and has a maximum of 90 questions.

 Best for security business leaders